aeverall/seestar/README.md

 ## Using Isochrones <a name="isochrones"></a>

 ***
 ## Calculating SF probabilities <a name="sf"></a>

+Here we demonstrate how to use **selfun** to generate a selection function and use it on data.
+All examples given are using Galaxia data.
+Folling the steps and example files should enable you to recreate the results published in Everall & Das (in prep.).

 ### Run selection function <a name="runsf"></a>

 ### Calculate selection probabilities <a name="calcsf"></a>